Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Background and related work

 In addition to GNNs, another essential concept to help machine learning models generalize is equivariance.
 Equivariance is characterized by using group action as $f(g\cdot x) = g \cdot f(x)$ for $f: X \to Y$ and $g \in G$ acting on $X$ and $Y$.
 In particular, $\mathrm{E}(n)$-equivariance is essential to predict the solutions of physical PDEs because it describes rigid body motion, i.e., translation, rotation, and reflection. \citet{ling2016reynolds} and \citet{wang2021incorporating} introduced equivariance to a simple neural network and CNN to predict flow phenomena.
 Both works showed that equivariance improved predictive and generalization performance compared to models without equivariance. \citet{horie2021isometric} proposed $\mathrm{E}(n)$-equivariant GNNs based on GCNs~\citep{kipf2017semi}, called IsoGCNs.
 A form of their model is formulated as:

-where $\mathcal{N}_i$ is the neighborhood of the $i$th vertex and $\otimes$ is the tensor product operator.
+where $\mathcal{N}_i$ is the neighborhood of the $i$th vertex, $\otimes$ is the tensor product operator, and $\mW$ is a trainable matrix acting on feature index.
 Here, we denote $\mathrm{IsoGCN}_{0 \to 1}$ an IsoGCN layer that converts the input scalar (rank-0 tensor) field $\psi$ to the output vector (rank-1 tensor) field.
 This layer corresponds to the gradient operator, which helps learn PDEs because spatial derivatives such as gradient play an essential role in PDEs.
 They applied the model to the heat equation problem, showing high predictive performance and fast prediction, while boundary condition treatment was out of their scope.